 8. Now draw the flow you want.

-9. Artefacts are objects that help people understand the process, but also help them perform their tasks.
-Add artefacts by drag-n-drop to the desired place.
+9. Artifacts are objects that help people understand the process, but also help them perform their tasks.
+Add artifacts by drag-n-drop to the desired place.
 Connect objects to each other by linking them together.

 - Data object

 - Block symbol